Russian occupation of Kyiv Oblast: Chernobyl Nuclear Power Plant

 In Chernobyl, Russian soldiers stole dangerous radioactive dust and substances from the nuclear power plant's laboratory.

-War Crimes
+War crimes

 Borodianka

 Russian forces extensively bombed Borodianka, a town near Kyiv.
 Soldiers used cluster munitions to fire at residential building during the night.
 They also left mines in civilian areas.

 Bucha

 When Bucha was under Russian occupation, Russian soldiers raped, tied up and killed civilians in Bucha and left them to die on the streets.
 When Russian forces withdrew, they left countless tanks in destroyed civilian homes and left the dead bodies lying throughout the town, as well as mines.
+The massacre was widely condemned and many officials, including the President of Ukraine, Volodymyr Zelensky, accused the Russian forces of committing genocide in Bucha.
+According to local authorities, 458 bodies have been recovered from the town, including 9 children under the age of 18; among the victims, 419 people were killed with weapons and 39 appeared to have died of natural causes, possibly related to the occupation.

 Irpin

 On 6 March 2022, Russian forces shelled an intersection where residents of Irpin were fleeing to Kyiv, resulting in 8 deaths.